MethodsAndPractices/vsteam-docs/modules/vsteam/index.md

 To get started you can visit this blog [PowerShell I would like you to meet TFS and VSTS](http://www.donovanbrown.com/post/PowerShell-I-would-like-you-to-meet-TFS-and-VSTS)

-Documentation of the cmdlets can be found in the [docs README](https://github.com/DarqueWarrior/vsteam/blob/master/docs/readme.md) or using `Get-Help VSTeam` once the module is installed.
+Documentation of the cmdlets can be found in the [Commands Section](commands/index.md) or using `Get-Help VSTeam` once the module is installed.

 ## Requirements